 - Easily irritated temper

-People who use an aggressive communication style may alienate themselves from others, confirming their insecurity by instilling fear or hatred in others.
 Aggressive people often struggle to accept responsibility for their actions because they do not want to face their insecurities, making it difficult to learn from situations and receive the support and love they crave.

 Related Articles: INSECURE ATTACHMENT STYLES: How to Cope & Deal With it, Updated!!!

-For example, if a child is frequently bullied at school, he or she may need to demonstrate to the other students that they can handle themselves and are not to be trifled with.
-When engaging in physical activity, such as at the gym or in a race, an aggressive communication style can be beneficial.
+For example, if a child is frequently bullied at school, they may need to demonstrate to the other students that they can handle themselves and are not to be trifled with.

-Aggressive Communication in your relationship
+Aggressive Communication in Your Relationship

-Now that we’re familiar with aggressive communication, you’ve probably remembered some instances where you came across someone; such as this at work, and let’s face it, the most common reaction that we will have is to avoid that person.
+Now that we’re familiar with aggressive communication, you’ve probably remembered instances where you encountered someone like this at work.

-What if your aggressive communication experiences are the result of your spouse or partner?
-How do you handle it?
 A relationship in which you talk but don’t resolve any issues, where feelings of hurt linger because the way you or your partner communicate isn’t resolving your problems but making them worse.

-Unfortunately, no relationship can last if the partners do not communicate effectively.
 If your relationship has an aggressive communication style, don’t expect it to be harmonious because there is no real connection and communication in your relationship.

-The stress and conflict that aggressive words can cause in your relationship will take their toll, and that will be the end of it.
+The stress and conflict that aggressive words can cause in your relationship will take their toll, which will be the end.
 Can you imagine living with someone who is constantly hostile to you?
-How about feeling inadequate as a result of the words being thrown at you, and how this person’s lack of empathy can endanger your relationship?

-What if you have children who will mimic your partner’s aggressive communication style?
+What if you have children who mimic your partner’s aggressive communication style?
 When children are exposed to aggressive communication in relationships at a young age, it can leave them permanently scarred.

 How to Deal with Aggressive Communication

-Being told that you have an aggressive communication style may not change who you are right away, but it is an eye-opener.
-The realization that you need to change your communication style with others in order to have better relationships will not bring you down or diminish you.
+The realization that you need to change your communication style with others to have better relationships will not bring you down or diminish you.

-In fact, doing so will help you grow as a person.
+Doing so will help you grow as a person.
 Accept that you must improve if you want to change, and it begins with these questions.

 - Am I putting others down?